 The Skills Network, like many others, use online tools to detect AI.
 But again, it all comes down to intentions, and no detection technology can reliably look into a learner’s intent, let alone 100% manage the issue of false positives and negatives.
 There is evolving assessment practice supplementing online AI detection tools such as identifying a lack of personal voice (see later) or over-simplified and balanced arguments in learner’s work; but LLMs are getting smarter, or rather learners are getting smarter, at avoiding these detection methods and again these practices don’t get at the heart of the matter.
 That is learner intent.

-This is where practice needs to evolve and where online learning can play its part beyond AI detection tools and this is something I expand on later with the developments we’re planning for our Learner Management Solution, EQUAL, and how we develop our online courses.
+This is where practice needs to evolve and where online learning can play its part beyond AI detection tools and this is something I expand on later with the developments we’re planning for our LMS, EQUAL, and how we develop our online courses.

 So how could assessment practice adapt to AI?